How to Make a Stand-Out Online Teacher Resume (+ Sample!)By Krzl Light Nuñes

 Need some inspiration?
 Check out this sample online teacher resume with digital badges!

-Whether you’re about to write your first resume ever or you just need to tweak your current one, creating TEFL/TESOL resume specific to teaching English online will be sure to get a second look and put you a notch above the competition in your search for online English teaching jobs!
+Whether you’re about to write your first resume ever or you just need to tweak your current one, creating a TEFL/TESOL resume specific to teaching English online will be sure to get a second look and put you a notch above the competition in your search for online English teaching jobs!